Skip to main content

 Traditionally, lard was used to season cast iron, and while that is still okay, we do not recommend it unless you frequently use your cookware.
 If the cookware is stored for too long, lard and other animal-based fats can go rancid.

 Using flaxseed oil to season cast iron pans is a growing trend.
 Flaxseed oil has a very low smoke point—at just 225 degrees F—which means it's quick to polymerize into a layer of seasoning.
-But, it can be quite expensive and difficult to find.
-It also has a strong smell to it.

 Whichever oil you choose, it’s important to make sure you heat up your pan to that oil's smoke point.
 When the oil hits that smoke point, a chemical reaction called polymerization occurs, bonding the oil to your pan to create a layer of natural seasoning.